 Activity Value £000's Due Diligence Leisure Centre Management Fee £935 This is a fixed Fee based on a design build operate and maintain contract.
 The fee is payable regardless value of fees collected by the Leisure Provider.
 Due diligence was undertaken at pre contract stage with detailed financial checks, references and off site meets at centres where the provider has successfully implemented such schemes.
 Hinckley Hub £492 The partners occupy the premises on a Licence agreement.
 Each agreement has contractual provisions for uplift of rent.

-Commercial Estates Income £1,266 Before award of the lease a financial check is undertaken and trading references are also taken.
-This may either result in refusal of a lease, granting of a lease, or granting of the lease with additional guarantees.
-Car Parking £659 Income is monitored on a monthly basis and changes to the fee base are subject to Council Approval.
-Crematorium £133 Estimated income based on facility being operational by 1 February 2021 New projects At feasibility stage key risks are identified and any potential on going costs, value on ongoing returns.
+Commercial Estates Income £1,266 Before award of the lease, a financial check is undertaken and trading references are also taken.
+This may either result in refusal of a lease, granting of a lease, or granting of the lease with additional guarantees Car Parking £659 Income is monitored on a monthly basis and changes to the fee base are subject to Council Approval.
+Block C £366 Before award of the lease, a financial check is undertaken and trading references are also taken.
+This may either result in refusal of a lease, granting of a lease, or granting of the lease with additional guarantees Crematorium £133 Estimated income based on facility being operational by 1 February 2021 New projects At feasibility stage key risks are identified and any potential on going costs, value on ongoing returns.
 Financial procedure rules.